candybytesgmbh/taco/README.md

 The following structure and libraries are already provided.
 Please do not start a new project, use the current setup to continue in order to save time.
 ##### This project provides
-- An unfinished basic Android App implementation to start
+- An unfinished basic Android App implementation to start width
 - Dependency injection with Hilt
 - Database access with Room [FoodDb]
 - REST service client with Retrofit [TacoService]
-- List view items layouts
+- List view item layouts
 - Basic navigation pattern
 - ViewModels & Databinding
-(if your are not familiar with any of those libraries, please check them out)
+(if you are not familiar with any of those libraries, please check them out)

 ##### Links to Libraries you might find helpful
 * [Foundation][0] - Components for core system capabilities, Kotlin extensions and support for